 It’s almost time for all things holiday-related and wonderful, which means that breaking out the gallon tubs of popcorn, stuffing your face full of Reese’s Christmas trees, and spending an exorbitant amount of time rewatching the movies from your youth is totally acceptable.
-One of my favorite things to do this time of year (besides eat, in case you couldn’t tell from that opener) is watch the same movies that I’ve been watching every year since I was old enough to concentrate on a screen for more than an hour.
+One of my favorite things to do this time of year is watch the same movies that I’ve been watching every year since I was old enough to concentrate on a screen for more than an hour.
 So basically, my whole life.
 And one of my absolute favorites, of course, is Home Alone .

 But watching this movie now, as an adult, is a completely different experience.
 Witnessing Kevin McCallister enact an entire evening of violent shenanigans hits a little differently when you are an actual grownup.
 The stunts that he pulls seem incredibly dangerous, and the gun that he wields is decidedly terrifying.